See my reviewer profile on Publon.

 - I offer positive constructive feedback.
 I prefer seeing the potential in papers and data and I offer constructive ways to improve.
 For empirical papers – If methods and data are sound, I rarely see a reason for rejection.

 - I believe in open science, transparency, and reproducibility.
 I will request that you report everything and share your procedures, materials, entire data, and documented code.
 I will also ask that you detail your decisions for exclusions, sample size (power), and selective analyses.
-This will also help me provide you with constructive suggestions and possibility even additional code to further improve your manuscript.
+This will also help me provide you with constructive suggestions and possibly even additional code to further improve your manuscript.

 - I support the Peer Reviewers’ Openness Initiative